thegamecracks/theticketbot/README.md

   - `Feedback And Suggestions`
   - `Staff Applications`

-Alternatively, you can choose to not grant the Manage Threads permission to some or all staff.
-This will prevent them from closing tickets by themselves, inviting other members, or sending messages in locked tickets.
+Alternatively, you can choose to not grant the Manage Threads permission to staff.
+This will prevent them from closing tickets, inviting other members, or sending messages in locked tickets.
-This also means that future staff members won't be able to see older tickets.
+This also means future staff members won't be able to view older tickets.

 ## Customization